blupho/SEE/README.md

 All rights reserved.
-This app was developed by [Dayu Zhang](zhangd@gmail.com) in his personal time, using personal computer for satisfying his personal curiosity.
-He is not responsible for any violations, penalties, jail time, injuries, divorces or nuclear wars caused by usage of this app.
+I devloped this web app in my personal time, on my personal equipement for satisfying my personal curiosity.
+I'm not responsible for any violations, penalties, jail time, injuries, divorces or nuclear wars caused by using this app.